What is an HSA?

 There’s a cap from the IRS on maximum contributions an employee can make per calendar year.

 Participants who are 55 or above can make “catch-up contributions” of an extra $1,000 towards those caps.
 Contributions are deducted from the second paycheck of each month.

 No, HSA funds do not expire.
 HSA funds roll over and do not expire on December 31st (in the way FSA funds do).

-When an employee is terminated what happens to their HSA?
+When an employee is separated what happens to their HSA?

-Terminated employees are no longer able to contribute to their HSA, but employees will always have access to their HSA and can always use any funds in their HSA.
-Terminated employees will not count toward your monthly HSA costs starting the month following their termination.
-Those fees will then be passed onto the terminated employee.
+Separated employees are no longer able to contribute to their HSA, but employees will always have access to their HSA and can always use any funds in their HSA.
+Separated employees will not count toward your monthly HSA costs starting the month following their separation.
+Those fees will then be passed onto the separated employee.